 It shouldn't surprise you, you know the song: "in the port of Amsterdam, there are sailors dancing, rubbing their bellies".
 Come on, it's your turn!
 At least, it will be if you decide to come to the capital to experience one of the best marathons in Europe 🇪🇺.

-Yes, it is entirely possible.
-No problem at all!
+Yes, it's entirely possible.
+No worries!

 Limited changing rooms and showers are available at Sporthallen Zuid.